Guidelines for Respectful Texting Etiquette + Professional Text Message Examples

 For marketing and promotional messages, you’ll need express written consent.
 This is the highest level of consent in the messaging world.

-Consent is part of TCPA compliance guidelines and best practices.
+Consent is part of TCPA SMS compliance guidelines and best practices.
 Sending unsolicited text messages without consent is a major offense and can result in serious fines.

 But business text messaging services like MessageDesk help to protect you from sending texts to contacts who haven’t opted in.